-As a participant in the prestigious Merola Opera Program in the summer of 2015, Ms. Mecum Bloomfield performed in the Schwabacher Summer Concert and Merola Grand Finale.
-She lent her “huge soprano voice” (Civic Center, San Francisco) to excerpts from Susannah (Susannah), Die Walküre (Brünnhilde) and The Queen of Spades (Lisa).
-Also in 2015, she originated the role of Clara Schumann in Victoria Bond’s new opera, Clara, with Cutting Edge Concerts and the Gramercy Trio at Symphony Space in New York.
+As a participant in the prestigious Merola Opera Program in the summer of 2015, Meredith Bloomfield performed in the Schwabacher Summer Concert and Merola Grand Finale.
+She lent her “huge soprano voice” (Civic Center, San Francisco) to excerpts from Susannah (title role), Die Walküre (Brünnhilde), and The Queen of Spades (Lisa).

-Ms. Mecum Bloomfield is the recipient of several important awards and grants.
-She was named Winner of The American Prize for Women in Opera in 2018.
-Other awards include, a Grant from the Solti Foundation, Second Place in the New York Lyric Opera Competition, Second Place in the first annual Ades Vocal Competition at Manhattan School of Music, as well as an Encouragement Award from the Gerda Lissner Foundation Competition.
-She was also a semi-finalist in the Dallas Opera Guild Competition and a finalist in the Mary Trueman Art Song Vocal Competition and New Jersey Association of Verismo Opera Vocal Competition.
+Meredith Bloomfield is the recipient of several important awards and grants.
+She was named Winner of the American Prize for Women in Opera in 2018.
+Other awards include a Grant from the Solti Foundation, Second Place in the New York Lyric Opera Competition, Second Place in the first annual Ades Vocal Competition at Manhattan School of Music as well as an Encouragement Award from the Gerda Lissner Foundation Competition.

 Please use the form below to get in touch.